-The Be Well Recharge and Be Well Whey both contain whey protein that has been processed using only a low temperature drying and filtration process.
+The Be Well Whey and Be Well Whey Complete both contain whey protein that has been processed using only a low temperature drying and filtration process.
 This process maintains the fragile nutrients intact.
 High heat processing damages the enzymes, cysteine and other nutrients in the whey.
 It can even alter the protein to a point where it can cause intolerance in people who otherwise tolerate dairy well!

 Here’s a favorite smoothie recipe with whey protein, avocado and blueberries:

 Blueberry Avocado Smoothie, Serves 1